-Infrastructure deficit: Stakeholders canvas private sector intervention
+INFRASTRUCTURE DEFICIT: stakeholders canvas private sector intervention

-Stakeholders in the finance industry have urged the private sector to support the federal government’s drive to finance the infrastructural deficit in the country.
+Stakeholders in the finance industry have urged the private sector to support the federal government’s drive to finance the infrastructure deficit in the country.

 They spoke in Lagos, over the weekend, at the annual conference of the Finance Correspondents Association of Nigeria (FICAN) with the theme: ‘Financing Infrastructure & SMEs for inclusive growth in the post-COVID-19 economy’.